Predicate Logic as a Modelling Language: The IDP System: Introduction

 The foundation of the field of \LP in 1974 with Kowalski's seminal paper {\em Predicate Logic as a Programming Language}~\cite{ifip/Kowalski74} was an important step in that direction, by giving the Horn-clause subset of predicate logic a procedural interpretation to use it for programming.
-Gradually, it emerged that a logic program is in fact a definition and that the well-founded semantics~\cite{GelderRS91} is the most natural semantics to capture the meaning of definitions~\cite{Denecker98,tocl/DeneckerBM01}.
+Gradually, it emerged that a logic program is in fact a definition and that the well-founded semantics~\cite{GelderRS91} is the most natural semantics to capture the meaning of definitions~\cite{Denecker98,tocl/DeneckerBM01,KR/DeneckerV14}.
+The development of XSB Prolog system ~\cite{jacm/ChenW96} by David S.\ Warren was a milestone in closing the gap between the procedural semantics of the SLDNF proof procedure and the intuitive declarative semantics of logic programs as formalized by the well-founded semantics.
 The XSB Prolog system~\cite{jacm/ChenW96} was the first to support the well-founded semantics.
 Since that time, tremendous progress has been made in automated reasoning technology, particularly in SAT solving and \CP.
-This has allowed the field of \LP to explore more pure forms of declarative programming, where control is handled by the solver and the user only has to care about the problem specification, and for which {\em declarative modelling} is perhaps a more appropriate term.
-The best-known exponent of this research is the field of \ASP~\cite{Baral2003,cacm/BrewkaET11,synthesis/2012Gebser}, where logic programs are interpreted according to the stable semantics.
+This has allowed the field of \LP to explore purer forms of declarative programming, where control is handled by the solver and the user only has to care about the problem specification, and for which {\em declarative modelling} is perhaps a more appropriate term.
+The best-known exponent of this research is the field of \ASP~\cite{Baral:2003,cacm/BrewkaET11,synthesis/2012Gebser}, where logic programs are interpreted according to the stable semantics.